npo-poms/api-clients/README.md

     });

 ```
-There are also 'providers' available to configure them easily via spring or guice.
+There are also 'providers' available to configure them easily via spring XML's or for example XML's of magnolia CMS (which uses guice)

 ## TODO
-There might not be good reason to have this many modules in this project.
+- There might not be good reason to have this many modules in this project.
+- Document how to wire via spring xml